Evo-F/arania-campaign-01/index.md

 - [[Carrin|An outline of the great city of Carrin and its wards.]]

 ---
-> [!example] DM's Note
-> Everything visible here is considered either common knowledge or has been revealed to the party over time.
-Expect this compendium to update frequently.

 > [!question] Callouts
 > Wondering what these colorful boxes signify? [[Callout Explanation|Click here to find out.]]
 ---